 Bulgaria has two nuclear reactors generating about 35% of its electricity.
 Bulgaria's first commercial nuclear power reactor began operating in 1974.
 Government commitment to the future of nuclear energy is strong, though finance is lacking.

 About 15% of Canada's electricity comes from nuclear power.
 For many years Canada has been a leader in nuclear research and technology, as well as a high proportion of the world supply of radioisotopes used in medical diagnosis and cancer therapy.

 Canada was the world's largest uranium producer for many years, accounting for about 22% of world output.
 Canada will have a significant role in meeting future world demand for uranium.

 Although China intends to become self-sufficient in most aspects of the fuel cycle, it relies increasingly on imported uranium as well as conversion, enrichment and fabrication services from other countries.

 China has become largely self-sufficient in reactor design and construction, as well as other aspects of the fuel cycle.
-China nuclear capacity is planned to reach 58 GWe by 2020, then possibly 200 GWe by 2030.
+China nuclear capacity is planned to reach at least 58 GWe by 2020-21, then up to 150 GWe by 2030.